j-marple-dev/SLAMBOX-SDK/docs/getting_started/slambox_setting.md

 Use ascii command to change configuration of **SLAMBOX**

 - The commands must be start with `$` and ends with `#` which is header and ender of the command

-- Either *upper case* or *lower case* can be used.
+    - example) If you want to check current configuration status, send `$CONFIG#`

-- Regardless of changing configuration of **SLAMBOX**, the serial communication for settings operates
+- The commands are case insensitive.
+You can use either *upper case* or *lower case*.

 - The following commands below, type the commands in *minicom* or *ComPortMaster*